Nexedi/jio/docs/sphinx/source/introduction.rst

 What is jIO?
 ------------

-JIO is a JavaScript library that allows to manage JSON documents on local or remote storages in asynchronous fashion. jIO is an abstracted API mapped after CouchDB, that offers connectors to multiple storages, special handlers to enhance functionality (replication, revisions, indexing) and a query module to
+jIO is a JavaScript library that allows to manage JSON documents on local or remote storages in asynchronous fashion. jIO is an abstracted API mapped after CouchDB, that offers connectors to multiple storages, special handlers to enhance functionality (replication, revisions, indexing) and a query module to